Number of weeks: 6

 There are three required books for this course, which you will need to purchase before you begin.
-Other readings will be provided through the course.
+Other readings, including a workbook, will be provided through the course.
 Required texts are:

 This class is for pastors and for laity who are involved with pastoral care, to help them understand the challenges First Responders face so they can better provide pastoral care to First Responders and their families.
 The skills learned in this course may also help you provide pastoral care to military veterans.
-You’ll need at least 6 – 10 hours of work each week to cover the work in this course.
+The average work for this course is 5 hours.

 This course is eligible for 1.0 CEU.